makersacademy/chitter-challenge/README.md

 * WEBrick as the web server
 * HTML for structuring the web pages
 * CSS for  styling the web pages
+* Render as the cloud platform for deploying the web application

 Frameworks:
 * Sinatra as the web framework